mwdowns/turner-challenge/README.md

 My calls to the backend, not including the first calle made to get the full list of movie titles available in the db, tended to result in a data type that I could not manipulate.
 I should be recieving an array of objects back, but when I'd make the call and get the result, I got error messages saying the result was undefined.
 Even though, when I "console logged" the result, I could see the array of objects with the correct information in the console.

 This lead to great headaches and much time wasted that I could have used polishing up the app.
+I ended up figuring out a solution in the end.
+Not sure if it's the right solution, but it displays the information.

 The search is also very rudimentary.
 When you submit a search it searches exactly for what you type in.
 So if you type in "annie" it will not return a result like "Annie Hall".
 You must type in the full name to get the result.